fntechgit/fnevent-2025ocpglobal-theme/src/pages/content-pages/registration.md

 title: Registration
 userRequirement: NONE
 ---
-Registration for the 2025 OCP Global Summit will open in June.
-Subscribe to our events mailing list here so you don't miss the announcement.
 This Summit will be an in-person event.
-All sessions will be recorded and shared with the Community after the event.
-Please direct any questions to [registration@opencompute.org](<mailto: registration@opencompute.org>)
+All sessions will be recorded.
+Session videos and slides will be posted to the OCP Past Events page here in the weeks following Summit.
+Please direct any questions to [registration@opencompute.org](<mailto: registration@opencompute.org>)[](<mailto: registration@opencompute.org>)

 **<br/>Registration Options**